ChayScripts/Auto-Deploy-New-VDI-In-Xendesktop-Catalog/README.md

 ## Description

-This tool allows you to create new VDIs in xendesktop catalog.
+This script allows you to create new VDIs in xendesktop catalog.

 ### Prerequisites